 11.9.
 Large-Scale Pretraining with Transformers¶ Open the notebook in SageMaker Studio Lab

-So far in our image classification and machine translation experiments, models were trained on datasets with input–output examples from scratch to perform specific tasks.
-For example, a transformer was trained with English–French pairs (Section 11.7) so that this model can translate input English text into French.
-As a result, each model becomes a specific expert that is sensitive to even slight shift in data distribution (Section 4.7).
+So far in our image classification and machine translation experiments, models have been trained on datasets with input–output examples from scratch to perform specific tasks.
+For example, a Transformer was trained with English–French pairs (Section 11.7) so that this model can translate input English text into French.
+As a result, each model becomes a specific expert that is sensitive to even a slight shift in data distribution (Section 4.7).
 For better generalized models, or even more competent generalists that can perform multiple tasks with or without adaptation, pretraining models on large data has been increasingly common.

-Before compelling success of pretraining transformers for multi-modal data, transformers were extensively pretrained with a wealth of text.
-Originally proposed for machine translation, the transformer architecture in Fig. 11.7.1 consists of an encoder for representing input sequences and a decoder for generating target sequences.
-Primarily, transformers can be used in three different modes: encoder-only, encoder–decoder, and decoder-only.
-To conclude this chapter, we will review these three modes and explain the scalability in pretraining transformers.
+Prior to the compelling success of pretraining Transformers for multimodal data, Transformers were extensively pretrained with a wealth of text.
+Originally proposed for machine translation, the Transformer architecture in Fig. 11.7.1 consists of an encoder for representing input sequences and a decoder for generating target sequences.
+Primarily, Transformers can be used in three different modes: encoder-only, encoder–decoder, and decoder-only.
+To conclude this chapter, we will review these three modes and explain the scalability in pretraining Transformers.

 The pretrained BERT can be fine-tuned to downstream encoding tasks involving single text or text pairs.
 During fine-tuning, additional layers can be added to BERT with randomized parameters: these parameters and those pretrained BERT parameters will be updated to fit training data of downstream tasks.

 You may note that these downstream tasks include text pair understanding.
 BERT pretraining has another loss for predicting whether one sentence immediately follows the other.
-However, this loss was later found not useful when pretraining RoBERTa, a BERT variant of the same size, on 2000 billion tokens (Liu et al., 2019).
+However, this loss was later found to be less useful when pretraining RoBERTa, a BERT variant of the same size, on 2000 billion tokens (Liu et al., 2019).
 Other derivatives of BERT improved model architectures or pretraining objectives, such as ALBERT (enforcing parameter sharing) (Lan et al., 2019), SpanBERT (representing and predicting spans of text) (Joshi et al., 2020), DistilBERT (lightweight via knowledge distillation) (Sanh et al., 2019), and ELECTRA (replaced token detection) (Clark et al., 2020).
-Moreover, BERT inspired transformer pretraining in computer vision, such as with vision transformers (Dosovitskiy et al., 2021), Swin transformers (Liu et al., 2021), and MAE (masked autoencoders) (He et al., 2022).
+Moreover, BERT inspired Transformer pretraining in computer vision, such as with vision Transformers (Dosovitskiy et al., 2021), Swin Transformers (Liu et al., 2021), and MAE (masked autoencoders) (He et al., 2022).

-Since a transformer encoder converts a sequence of input tokens into the same number of output representations, the encoder-only mode cannot generate a sequence of arbitrary length like in machine translation.
-Originally proposed for machine translation, the transformer architecture also has a decoder that autoregressively predicts the target sequence of arbitrary length, token by token, conditional on both encoder output and decoder output: (i) for conditioning on encoder output, encoder–decoder cross-attention (multi-head attention of decoder in Fig. 11.7.1) allows target tokens to attend to all input tokens; (ii) conditioning on decoder output is achieved by a causal attention pattern (masked multi-head attention of decoder in Fig. 11.7.1), where any target token can only attend to past and present tokens in the target sequence.
+Since a Transformer encoder converts a sequence of input tokens into the same number of output representations, the encoder-only mode cannot generate a sequence of arbitrary length as in machine translation.
+As originally proposed for machine translation, the Transformer architecture can be outfitted with a decoder that autoregressively predicts the target sequence of arbitrary length, token by token, conditional on both encoder output and decoder output: (i) for conditioning on encoder output, encoder–decoder cross-attention (multi-head attention of decoder in Fig. 11.7.1) allows target tokens to attend to all input tokens; (ii) conditioning on decoder output is achieved by a so-called causal attention (this name is common in the literature but is misleading as it has little connection to the proper study of causality) pattern (masked multi-head attention of decoder in Fig. 11.7.1), where any target token can only attend to past and present tokens in the target sequence.

 To obtain input and output from any original text, T5 is pretrained to predict consecutive spans.
 Specifically, tokens from text are randomly replaced by special tokens where each consecutive span is replaced by the same special token.
 Consider the example in Fig. 11.9.3, where the original text is “I”, “love”, “this”, “red”, “car”.
 Tokens “love”, “red”, “car” are randomly replaced by special tokens.
 Since “red” and “car” are a consecutive span, they are replaced by the same special token.
 As a result, the input sequence is “I”, “<X>”, “this”, “<Y>”, and the target sequence is “<X>”, “love”, “<Y>”, “red”, “car”, “<Z>”, where “<Z>” is another special token marking the end.
 As shown in Fig. 11.9.3, the decoder has a causal attention pattern to prevent itself from attending to future tokens during sequence prediction.